the-botanists/mwenbwa/README.md

 At anytime, a player can consult the *gamelog*, which record all actions in the game.

-> SOON
-> When clicking on a tree, a player can see its value, name, owner, history of buys, and a link to the relative wikipedia article for this tree's species (if applicable).
-Any player can also leave a comment on a tree.
+When clicking on a tree, a player can see its value, name, owner, (SOON history of buys), and a link to the relative wikipedia article for this tree's species (if applicable).
+(SOON: Any player can also leave a comment on a tree).

 ## Screen Shot